jraleman/cv/index.md

 `Mar 2020 - Present`
 _Full-time - Santa Clara, California (11 months)_

-> - Experience with authentication techniques like Touch ID / Face ID and encryption of sensitive data using AES encryption.
+> - Experience with authentication techniques (Touch/Face ID) and encryption of sensitive data using AES encryption.

-> - Successfully carried out web application vulnerability assessments and implemented security solutions for wide range clients.
+> - Successfully carried out application vulnerability assessments and implemented security solutions.

-> - Involved in designing the user experience interface UI/UX strategy, UI requirements, converting findings into UI designs.
+> - Involved in designing UI/UX strategies, requirements, converting findings into UI designs.

-> - Implemented client-side validations using JavaScript, and Frame Events using DOM.
+> - Implemented client-side validations using JavaScript, and range of use with different DOM Events.

-> - Developed client side drop down menus, search bars and drop down toggle
+> - Developed client-side search bars, filters, dropdown menus, toggles, modals, and others.

 > - Incorporated push notifications to keep the user informed of authentication prompts.

+> - Experience with Java language using Jetty and the Spring Framework.

 > - Worked with Continuous integration using Jenkins.

 > - Implemented AWS solutions using E2C, S3, RDS, EBS, Elastic Load Balancer, Auto-scaling groups.

-> - Configured Chef Cookbooks and wrote recipes in Ruby Script to install and configured Infrastructure across environments and automated the process using Python Script.
+> - Configured Chef Cookbooks and wrote recipes in Ruby to install and configure the infrastructure across environments and automated the process using Python Script.

-> - Knowledge in Virtualization technologies VMWare, Virtual box, for creating virtual machines and provisioning environments and in using Tomcat and Apache web servers for deployment and for hosting tools.
+> - Knowledge in Virtualization technologies (VirtualBox), creating virtual machines and provisioning environments.

-> - Used JIRA to keep track of bugs to reduce downtime, increase productivity, and Communication.
+> - Used JIRA to keep track of bugs to reduce downtime, increase productivity, and communication.

 > - Worked on accessibility related development using Aria standards.